ldynia/workshop-github-copilot-chat/cli/WORKSHOP.md

 gh copilot suggest "list free memory in GiB and list file system utilization"
 @terminal "list free memory in GiB and list file system utilization"

-gh copilot suggest "make POST request with json body"
+gh copilot suggest "make POST request with JSON body"
-@terminal "make POST request with json body"
+@terminal "make POST request with JSON body"

 gh copilot suggest "Rename all folders in the current directory to lower case"
 @terminal Rename all folders in the current directory to lowercase